-105. The Advisory follows a long line of discriminatory tactics to suppress access to the vote in Texas.

-106. Texas has a lengthy history of official discrimination in the realm of voting.
+- 109. The purge program outlined in the Advisory follows a long line of discriminatory tactics to suppress access to the vote in Texas. - 110.
+Texas has a lengthy history of official discrimination in the realm of voting.
 LULAC v.
-Perry, 548 U.S. 399, 439-40 (2006) ("Texas has a long, welldocumented history of discrimination that has touched upon the rights of African- Americans and Hispanics to register, to vote, or to participate otherwise in the electoral process.
+Perry, 548 U.S. 399, 439-40 (2006) ("Texas has a long, well-documented history of discrimination that has touched upon the rights of African-Americans and Hispanics to register, to vote, or to participate otherwise in the electoral process.
 Devices such as the poll tax, an all-white primary system, and restrictive voter registration time periods are an unfortunate part of this State's minority voting rights history.").
 The LULAC v.
 Perry decision also found that the congressional redistricting plan at issue bore "the mark of intentional discrimination that could give rise to an equal protection violation."
 Id. at 440.
 Courts have found that the Texas legislature has acted with a discriminatory intent in every congressional redistricting cycle since 1970.
 Veasey v.
 Abbott, 830 F.3d 216, 240 (5th Cir.
 2016) (en banc).
 Local jurisdictions within Texas have also implemented discriminatory voting policies in recent history.
 See, e.g., Patino v.
 City of Pasadena, 230 F. Supp.
 3d 667 (S.D.
 Tex.
 2017).

-107. The history of voting discrimination in Texas continues to diminish the ability of minority citizens to participate equally with white citizens in the political process.

-108. Elections at the state and local level in Texas are characterized by racially polarized voting.
+- 111. The history of voting discrimination in Texas continues to diminish the ability of minority citizens to participate equally with white citizens in the political process. - 112.
+Elections at the state and local level in Texas are characterized by racially polarized voting.
 As with instances of official discrimination, numerous cases have found racially polarized voting across the state of Texas.
-See, e.g., LULAC, 548 U.S. at 401 (2006) ("The second and third Gingles factors-Latino cohesion, majority bloc voting-are present, given the District Court's finding of racially polarized voting in District 23 and throughout the State"); Veasey, 830 F.3d at 258 (5th Cir.
-2016) (en banc) (noting that "the Supreme Court has previously acknowledged the existence of racially polarized voting in Texas, and that in other litigation, Texas has conceded that racially polarized voting exists in 252 of its 254 counties"); Perez v.
+See, e.g., LULAC, 548 U.S. at 427 (concluding that appellants had met the second and third Gingles factors-Latino cohesion, majority bloc voting given the District Court's finding of "racially polarized voting in south and west Texas, and indeed, 'throughout the State'"); Veasey, 830 F.3d at 258 (noting that "the Supreme Court has previously acknowledged the existence of racially polarized voting in Texas, and that in other litigation, Texas has conceded that racially polarized voting exists in 252 of its 254 counties"); Perez v.
 Abbott, 253 F. Supp.
 3d 864, 887 (W.D.
 Tex.
 2017) (noting that "all of the experts agreed that there is racially polarized voting in Texas").

-109. Historically, Texas and its political subdivisions have used voting practices and procedures that have enhanced the opportunity for discrimination against minority groups.
+113. Historically, Texas and its political subdivisions have used voting practices and procedures that have enhanced the opportunity for discrimination against minority groups.
 As courts have found, a variety of local at-large election districts in and around Houston, Dallas, San Antonio, El Paso, Irving, and Lubbock have resulted in "a marked dilution of black and Mexican-American votes" as well as "the lack of equal access by blacks and Mexican-Americans to the political processes."
 Calderon v.
 McGee, 584 F.2d 66, 67-68 (5th Cir.
 1978), vacated in part 589 F.2d 909 (citing uncontested district court finding).
+1 elections, poll taxes, requirements that voters re-register, voter purges, discrimination against voting at historically black colleges, and redistricting.
+Id. at 634-636.